Critikid Logo

 Alfred: “Well, you did the same thing this morning!”

-This conversation, which had the potential to resolve some issues, is now looking like it will take a nasty turn.
-The fact that Naomi did the same thing does not mean her concern is not valid.
-Had Alfred acknowledged Naomi’s criticism before bringing up his own, they would have likely had a much more constructive dialogue.
+This conversation, which had the potential to resolve an issue, may now take a nasty turn.
+The fact that Naomi did the same thing does not make her concern invalid.
+Had Alfred acknowledged Naomi’s criticism before bringing up his own, they would likely have had a much more constructive conversation.

-People often commit the tu quoque fallacy in an attempt to deflect criticism.
-Politicians are notorious for using it in debates.
-However, it undermines conversations and escalates conflict.
-Being able to identify it helps us to steer conversations back on track.
+People often use tu quoque to deflect criticism; politicians are notorious for it in debates.
+But it undermines discussion and escalates conflict.

 Back to the Logical Fallacy Handbook